 Improving the health and wellbeing of local communities as well as tackling stigma and discrimination is a strategic priority for all our partners; becoming a Time to Change Hub gives them the opportunity to achieve this.

-To become a Time to Change Hub all partners must demonstrate their commitment to:
+Time to Change Hub partners demonstrate their commitment to:

 - Putting people with personal experience of mental health problems at the heart of their work

 - Embedding anti-stigma and discrimination work locally, whether that be schools, workplaces or other community settings